And we are back, geared up, galvanized for the second hour of the Russian Limbaugh program on this lovely frigid Tuesday.

 Why you?

-Why the folks have been doing the right thing in very, very tough times?
+Why the folks who have been doing the right thing in very, very tough times?

-Paying the bills, getting the kids to school, going to work, do having a second job, and paying your mortgage on time.
+Paying the bills, getting the kids to school, going to work, having a second job, and paying your mortgage on time, not to mention the tax burden, why you should bail out anybody.

-You know what when people can't pay their mortgage, it's not the end of the world.
+You know, when people can't pay their mortgage, it's not the end of the world.

 It is not as though they've got a mortgage in Australia where they can go after the negative equity.